martinskou/teleport/README.md

    :     : :: ::   : :: : :  : :: ::    :         : :  :    :   : :     :

 It sounds like FTP just with extra steps.

+## Example

+On home computer, upload a folder:

+> teleport upload /docs/report23

+On work computer, download the folder report23 and place it in documents:

+> teleport download report23 /documents

 ## Install